MASD-Project/dogen/README.md

 | Boost  | Mandatory | 1.61 or later. | Earlier versions may also work, but patches are required. **Very Important**: We link statically against Boost at present, so be sure to build and install the static libraries.|
 | ODB    | Optional  | Any recent.    | If you want to build the ORM examples, you need ODB.
 You will also need a backend such as Oracle, Postgres, etc.|

-In addition to these dependencies, you will also need a build toolchain.
-On Linux and OSX, you need a recent compiler - such as GCC 6 or Clang 3.8 - and Ninja or GNU Make.
-On Windows you will need Visual Studio 2015 or later.
+In addition, you will also need a build toolchain.
+On Linux and OSX, you'll need a moderately recent compiler - such as GCC 6 or Clang 3.7 - and Ninja or GNU Make.
+On Windows you'll need Visual Studio 2015 or later.

-Once you have all dependencies installed and setup, you can then clone the repository and setup the build directory, using the shell of your choice (ours is Bash):
+Once you have all dependencies installed and set up, you can then clone the repository and create the build directory, using the shell of your choice (ours is Bash):

 ```